-The LGA, in partnership with the Institute of Directors (IOD), have developed a training course to enhance council officers’ skills to undertake commercial activities.
+The LGA has developed a training course to enhance council officers’ skills to undertake commercial activities.

 In tough times, exploring innovative ways to generate income and alternative delivery models is essential to creating a sustainable organisation.
 Councils are increasingly establishing different types of companies, such as mutuals and joint ventures, but need to build capacity to do more.
-The Local Government Association (LGA), in partnership with the Institute of Directors (IOD), have developed a training course designed to enhance council officers’ ability to:
+The LGA has developed a training course designed to enhance council officers’ ability to: